LQ Control: Foundations¶

 Based on this logic, we can

-3. solve lq_working by backward induction from this choice of $ R_f $, iterating back to the start of working life.
+by backward induction from this choice of Rf, iterating back to the start of working life.

 This process gives the entire life-time sequence of value functions and optimal policies.